Sure Dividend

 In addition, the utility business model is highly recession-resistant.
 While many companies experienced large earnings declines in 2008 and 2009, Atmos Energy’s earnings per share kept growing.
 Earnings-per-share during the Great Recession are shown below:

 The company still generated healthy growth even during the worst of the economic downturn.
-Results remained resilient and continued to grow during the pandemic as well, demonstrating the mission-critical nature of Atmos’ assets.
+Results remained resilient and continued to grow during the pandemic, demonstrating Atmos’ assets’ mission-critical nature.

 This resilience has allowed Atmos Energy to continue increasing its dividend each year during these unfavorable market environments.